JJBlue/CrossPlatformAPI/README.md

 - Monitors
 - ... (and more)

-# Keyboard
+## Keyboard
-- press Key
-- release Key
-- type Key
+- press / release / type Key
 - is Key pressed
 <br/><br/>
 - write text (Windows: uses unicode keys to write a character.
 Not the real keys)